isunk/Cube/docs/examples/mockd.md

                 CREATE TABLE IF NOT EXISTS MockGroup ( Name VARCHAR(64) PRIMARY KEY NOT NULL,
                     Active BOOLEAN NOT NULL DEFAULT false,
+                    Storage TEXT NOT NULL DEFAULT '',
-                    Storage TEXT NOT NULL DEFAULT ''
+                    PreRequestScript TEXT NOT NULL DEFAULT ''
                 );
                 DROP TABLE IF EXISTS MockService;
                 CREATE TABLE IF NOT EXISTS MockService (